How do you transition from beginner to intermediate yoga?

 • Practice frequency: Three 30-minute sessions weekly typically produce better results than one 90-minute weekly class due to regular reinforcement

-• Quality instruction: Proper guidance helps develop correct alignment and prevents bad habits that can slow progress significantly
+• Quality instruction: Proper guidance helps develop correct alignment and prevents habits that can slow progress significantly

 What are the signs you’re ready to move beyond beginner yoga?